nrkno/sofie-quantel-gateway/README.md

     /:zoneID/clip?Category=NewsReport&limit=1000

+To receive and array of `ClipID`s that match the given query rather than a detailed summary of each clip, add parameter `idOnly`.
+Combine this with a high `limit` and a wildcard to produce a list of all known clips:

+    /:zoneID/clip?Title=\*&limit=20000&idOnly

 ### Formats

 To query information about format of a clip, including framerate, compression and dimensions, use the format resource.